limitpointinf0/limitpointinf0/README.md

 ## Hi 👋 I am Chris!

-I am a developer who is passionate about stuff like container orchestration, networking and security, and cloud infrastructure.
-Few technologies that I enjoy working in are Python, Javascript, Docker, Kubernetes, GCP and AWS.
+I am an engineer who is passionate about stuff like container orchestration, networking and security, cloud infrastructure/architecture, and machine learning.
+Few technologies that I enjoy working in are Python, Javascript, Docker, Kubernetes, Kafka, GCP and AWS.

 - 💻 Currently working, learning and growing my skillset in data-ops, system architecture, competitive coding, data structures and algorithms.
 - 😊 Willing to contribute in opensource development projects.